nitrogen76/GPS-ntp/README.md

 IF you're going for the nanoscale one, I'm going to assume you're using a raspberry Pi model B, but will show you which pins matter if you're using something else.

 If you're using a RPI, and want to use the pps nanoscale option:

+Get [Raspibian](https://www.raspbian.org/)set up.
+Basic raspibian setup is beyond the scope of this document, and you can find information on the website on how to do it.

+After you get Raspibian set up, you'll want to do the following:

 * add this line to /etc/modules.conf:<br>
 `pps-gpio`

-SECOND: Get [Raspibian](https://www.raspbian.org/)set up.
-Basic raspibian setup is beyond the scope of this document, and you can find information on the website on how to do it.

-After you get Raspibian set up, you'll want to do the following:

 * Add this line to your /boot.txt:<br>
 `dtoverlay=pps-gpio,gpiopin=18`